Rundee-Official/Rundee_RundeeItemFactory/README.md

 This allows you to incrementally build your item database without losing existing data.

-## Balance Report
+## Balance Report (Planned)

-Generate statistical reports for generated items to analyze balance and distribution patterns.
+Balance report feature is planned for future releases.
+This will provide statistical analysis of generated items to analyze balance and distribution patterns.

 ### Command Line